by Mike Ratliff

 Baal’s followers believed that he controlled the thunder, lightening, and storms.
 The Lord’s believers believe that He does all of that.
 This was a very valid test.
 Did you notice how Elijah mocked these false prophets and Baal?
 The myths surrounding Baal portrayed him as musing on actions to take, fighting a war, traveling, and even dying and coming back to life.
 Elijah’s sarcasm was directed at these beliefs.
 These false prophets cut themselves until their blood gushed out.
 They were trying to add their own blood to the sacrifice in order to gain Baal’s pity.
 Interestingly, this was forbidden by Old Testament Law.
 No matter how much these false prophets cried out to their god, “No one answered; no one paid attention.”
 Baal was proven to be non-existent.

-Then Elijah said to all the people, “Come near to me.”
-And all the people came near to him.
-And he repaired the altar of the LORD that had been thrown down.
-Elijah took twelve stones, according to the number of the tribes of the sons of Jacob, to whom the word of the LORD came, saying, “Israel shall be your name,” and with the stones he built an altar in the name of the LORD.
-And he made a trench about the altar, as great as would contain two seahs of seed.
-And he put the wood in order and cut the bull in pieces and laid it on the wood.
-And he said, “Fill four jars with water and pour it on the burnt offering and on the wood.”
-And he said, “Do it a second time.”
-And they did it a second time.
-And he said, “Do it a third time.”
-And they did it a third time.
-And the water ran around the altar and filled the trench also with water.
-(1 Kings 18:30-35 ESV)
+30 Then Elijah said to all the people, “Come near to me.”
+So all the people came near to him.
+And he repaired the altar of the LORD which had been torn down.
+31 Elijah took twelve stones according to the number of the tribes of the sons of Jacob, to whom the word of the LORD had come, saying, “Israel shall be your name.”
+32 So with the stones he built an altar in the name of the LORD, and he made a trench around the altar, large enough to hold two measures of seed.
+33 Then he arranged the wood and cut the ox in pieces and laid it on the wood.
+34 And he said, “Fill four pitchers with water and pour it on the burnt offering and on the wood.”
+And he said, “Do it a second time,” and they did it a second time.
+And he said, “Do it a third time,” and they did it a third time.
+35 The water flowed around the altar and he also filled the trench with water.
+1 Kings 18:30-35 (NASB)